zephyrproject-rtos/zephyr/samples/subsys/ipc/openamp/README.rst

 Overview
 ********

-This application demostrates how to use OpenAMP with Zephyr.
+This application demonstrates how to use OpenAMP with Zephyr.
 It is designed to demonstrate how to integrate OpenAMP with Zephyr both from a build perspective and code.